 - Guide: You must know the steps of the process the group will execute from beginning to end.
 You must carefully guide the participants through each of the steps.

 - Motivator: From the rousing opening statement to the closing words of cheer, you must ignite a fire within the group, establish momentum, and keep the pace.

 - Bridge builder: You must create and maintain a safe and open environment for sharing ideas.
 Where other people see differences, you must find and use similarities to establish a foundation for building bridges to consensus.

 - Clairvoyant: Throughout the session, you must watch carefully for signs of potential strain, weariness, aggravation, and disempowerment—and respond in advance to avoid dysfunctional behavior.

 - Praiser: At every opportunity, you should praise participants for the effort they put forth, the progress they make, and the results they achieve.
 Praise well, praise often, praise specifically.

 - Peacemaker: Although it is almost always better to avoid a direct confrontation between participants, should such an event occur, you must quickly step in, reestablish order, and direct the group toward a constructive resolution.

 - Taskmaster: You are ultimately responsible for keeping the session on track; this entails tactfully cutting short irrelevant discussions, preventing detours, and maintaining a consistent level of detail throughout the session.

-Download, print, and share this image to ensure you’re mastering each role when you facilitate your sessions.
+Download this image to print, share, and have a quick reference guide for mastering each role when you facilitate your sessions.